 Cleveland Browns lose Jakeem Grant Sr. to leg injury vs. Kansas City Chiefs

 Jakeem Grant Sr. was trying to work his way back from an Achilles tear he suffered last August.
-He seemed poised to potentially win a job on the roster as the return man.
+The Cleveland Browns wide receiver seemed poised to potentially win a job on the roster as the return man.

-On the opening kickoff of Saturday's game, Grant brought the kick out of the end zone to the Browns 18.
-However, he was injured on the play.
+On the opening kickoff of Saturday's game against the Kansas City Chiefs, Grant brought the kick out of the end zone to the Browns 18 and was injured on the play.

-Browns at Chiefs instant analysis: Deshaun Watson hits David Njoku for TD pass

-Running back Demetric Felton was the kick returner the first time Kansas City kicked off after Grant's injury.
+Running back Demetric Felton was the kick returner when Kansas City kicked off after Grant's injury.
 Wide receiver Donovan Peoples-Jones supplanted Grant as the team's punt returner in the first quarter.

 The Browns signed Grant in March of 2022 to a three-year contract.
+He was drafted by the Miami Dolphins in 2016 and served as a wideout and return man.
+In 2021, he was traded to the Chicago Bears and named to his first Pro Bowl after he averaged 23.5 yards per kick return with 743 yards between punt and kick returns.

 This article originally appeared on Akron Beacon Journal: Jakeem Grant injury: Browns returner put in air cast on first play